Green Restaurants: Learn How to Become an Eco-Friendly Restaurant

 15. Understand local recycling rules in your area, so the process runs without a hitch.

 As a result, veganism is on the rise.
-More restaurants are creating sustainable menus to ensure they retain and attract customers while making a positive impact on the environment.
+More restaurants are creating ethical food offerings to ensure they retain and attract guests while making a positive impact on the environment.
 Is it any surprise that the Vegetarian Journal’s Guide to Vegetarian and Vegan Dishes now lists 971 restaurants compared to 55 in 1993?

-Here are several ways to create a more sustainable menu and take advantage of the sustainability trend.
+Here are several ways to create more eco-friendly food options and take advantage of the sustainability trend.

 16. Add vegan menu items.
-You certainly don’t have to switch to a 100% plant-based menu, but consider adding a variety of vegan dishes across your starters, mains, and desserts.
+You certainly don’t have to switch to a 100% plant-based food or focus on serving greens, but consider adding a variety of vegan dishes across your starters, mains, and desserts.

-17. Source fresh and natural ingredients locally from sustainable suppliers to reduce your environmental impact and save on transportation costs.
+17. Source fresh and natural ingredients locally from ethical suppliers to reduce your environmental impact and save on transportation costs.

-18. Update your menu often with in-season produce.
-Seasonal produce is often grown closer to where it’s sold, meaning it travels short distances which reduces its chances of spoiling.
+18. Update your food selection often with in-season produce.
+Seasonal produce is often grown closer to where it’s sold, meaning it only has to travel short distances which reduces its chances of spoiling.

-19. Create your own garden so you can source fresh ingredients on-site while also saving on food costs.
+19. Create your own garden so you can source fresh ingredients and greens for a salad or side dishes on-site while also saving on food costs.
 Temporis, a Michelin star restaurant in Chicago, has their own hydroponic gardens right on site.
 Your ingredients won’t get much fresher than that!

 Sustainability is not only about food.
-Customers are putting increased pressure on companies to use sustainable packaging, with two-thirds of Americans now demanding it.
+Consumers are putting increased pressure on companies to use sustainable packaging, with two-thirds of people in America now demanding it.
 This simply means your restaurant needs to make smart decisions about your packaging.